Your Checklist For Ovarian Cancer Genetic Counseling

 - Risks, benefits, and limitations of genetic testing

 - Costs and insurance coverage for genetic testing

-- The correlation between having a mutation in these genes and risk for ovarian and breast cancer
+- The correlation between having a pathogenic variant in one of these genes and risk for ovarian and other cancers

-- If genetic testing should be done and if so, who the best person is to begin testing (usually the person that has ovarian cancer)
+- Whether genetic testing should be done, and if so, who the best person is to begin testing (usually the person who has ovarian cancer)

 - Reviewing the possible results of genetic tests and what each result would mean

-- How results would impact other family members
+- How results could affect other family members

-People who do not have ovarian cancer themselves should consider getting genetic counseling if they have a significant family history of ovarian cancer.
-Any of the following is considered sufficient to warrant genetic counseling for hereditary breast/ovarian cancer:
+People who do not have ovarian cancer themselves should consider seeking genetic counseling if they have a significant family history of ovarian cancer.
+The following family history features may warrant genetic counseling and potentially testing for hereditary breast/ovarian cancer:

 - Breast cancer diagnosed prior to age 45